stakater-lab/stakater-nordmart-catalog/README.md

 A maven spring boot catalog application for the product catalog and product information retrieval.

+## User scenarios

+**Product operations**

+Service has API for CRUD operations for products:
+* Create (POST request against "/api/products/" URL) - service saves entity into the database and also sends product create command to products topic of Kafka.
+Search service consumes this message and store product into Elasticsearch.
+ Product can be searched via Nordmart Web after that.
+* Update (PUT request against "/api/products/" URL) - service update entity into the database and also sends product update command to products topic of Kafka.
+Search service consumes this message and updates product in Elasticsearch.
+Updated product can be searched via Nordmart Web after that.
+* Delete (DELETE request against "/api/products/{itemaId}" URL) - service deletes entity from the database and also sends product delete command to products topic of Kafka.
+Search service consumes this message and deletes product from Elasticsearch.
+Product no longer available for search via Nordmart Web after that.
+* Read (GET request against "/api/products/{itemaId}" URL) - service exposes API to get product by itemId.
+Data about product is got from Database.

 ## Dependencies

 It requires following things to be installed: